bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 ### 4. UPDATE query in PostgreSQL

 <a href="https://www.postgresql.org/docs/12/sql-update.html" class="markup--anchor markup--p-anchor">UPDATE</a> is used to make updates to the data or row(s) of a database table.
-In the example below we use UPDATE to change the age of a person whose name is 'PQR’:
+In the example below we use UPDATE to change the age of a person whose name is 'PQR':

     postgres=# update dummy_table set age=50 where name='PQR';
             UPDATE 1